 The water absorption characteristics of dried cooked rice when soaking in water were measured at four temperatures.
 The first-order reaction rate equation could be applied to explain the water absorption process of samples.
 The water absorption rate constant was expressed as a function of soaking temperature by an Arrhenius-type equation.
 The changes in moisture content of the cooked rice during drying and the dried cooked rice during water absorption can be easily predicted by using the drying model and the water absorption model, respectively.
 These models will be useful in the determination of the endpoints or treatment time for drying or water absorption.
 This information saves the input energy and the treatment time and would lead to the establishment of optimized manufacturing conditions for cooked rice.

 - Jiao, A., Xu, X. and Jin, Z. 2014.
-Modelling of dehydration-rehydration of instant rice incombined microwave-hot air drying.
-Food and Bioproducts Processing, 92(3), 259-265. - Koide, S., Orikasa, T., Koide, F., Muramatsu, Y., and Tagawa, A. 2016.
+Modelling of dehydration-rehydration of instant rice incombined microwavehot air drying.
+Food and Bioproducts Processing, 92 (3), 259-265. - Koide, S., Orikasa, T., Koide, F., Muramatsu, Y. and Tagawa, A. 2016.
 Moisture content prediction of dried cooked rice during drying, preservation, and water absorption.
 J. Japan Assoc.
-Food Preservation Scientists, 42(2), 59-64. - Kubota, K. 1990.
+Food Preservation Scientists, 42 (2), 59-64. - Kubota, K. 1990.
 Kinetics of quality conversion.
-In "Reaction Engineering for Food", ed.
-By K. Kubota, J. Uno, and T. Kobayashi.
-Co., Ltd., Tokyo, pp. 1-45. - Luangmalawat, P., Prachayawarakorn, S., Nathakaranakule, A., and Soponronnarit, S. 2008.
+In Reaction Engineering for Food, Kubota, K., Uno, J. and Kobayashi, T. (Eds.), Tokyo, 1-45. - Luangmalawat, P., Prachayawarakorn, S., Nathakaranakule, A. and Soponronnarit, S. 2008.
 Effect of temperature on drying characteristics and quality of cooked rice.
 LWT-Food Sci.
-Tech., 41(4), 716-723. - Muramatsu, Y., Tagawa, A., Sakaguchi, E., and Kasai, T. 2007.
+Tech., 41 (4), 716-723. - Muramatsu, Y., Hashiguchi, M., Mi, D., Sorm, S., Sakaguchi, E. and Kawakami, S. 2021.
+Establishment of optimizing manufacturing condition for cooked rice -Part I-, Equilibrium moisture content and latent heat of vaporization of cooked rice.
+Int.
+J. Environmental and Rural Development, 12 (1), 130-135. - Muramatsu, Y., Tagawa, A., Sakaguchi, E. and Kasai, T. 2007.
 Prediction of moisture content changes of kidney beans during drying.
 J. Japan Assoc.
-Food Preservation Scientists, 33(6), 295-302. - Muramatsu, Y., Hashiguchi, M., Mi, D., Sorm, S., Sakaguchi, E., and Kawakami, S. 2021.
-Establishment of Optimizing Manufacturing Condition for Cooked Rice -Part I- Equilibrium Moisture Content and Latent Heat of Vaporization of Cooked Rice.
-Int.
-J. Environmental and Rural Development, This article was accepted and is continuing the publication process. - Murata, S. 1982.
+Food Preservation Scientists, 33 (6), 295-302. - Murata, S. 1982.
 Characteristics of grain and estimation of drying rate.
 J. Japanese Soc.
 Agric.
-Machinery, 44(3), 517-523. - Ramesh, M.N., and Rao, S.P.N.
+Machinery, 44 (3), 517-523. - Ramesh, M.N. and Rao, S.P.N.
 1996.
 Drying studies of cooked rice in a vibrofluidised bed drier.
-J. Food Eng., 27(4), 389-396.
+J. Food Eng., 27 (4), 389-396.